Reading ADV Data with MHKiT

 calculates the binned-variance of each variable in the raw dataset, the complementary to bin_average

-calculates the cross spectral power density between each direction of the supplied DataArray.
+calculates the cross spectral density between each direction of the supplied DataArray.
 Note that inputs specified in creating the ADVBinner

 [9]: